ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   | **sample**: USER=TESTU01  NAME=TEST USER 01  OWNER=ADMIN01  CREATED=2025/01/10

 stderr
-  Standard error from the RACF command execution, excluding the TSO command itself, which is available under :literal:`cmd`.
+  Standard error from the RACF command execution.
+The TSO command itself is not included; it is available in the :literal:`cmd` field.

   | **returned**: always
   | **type**: str